 All authors, external and internal, had full access to all of the data (including statistical reports and tables) in the study and can take responsibility for the integrity of the data and the accuracy of the data analysis.
 The lead author (the manuscript's guarantor) affirms that the manuscript is an honest, accurate, and transparent account of the study being reported; that no important aspects of the study have been omitted; and that any discrepancies from the study as planned have been explained.
 The systematic review is registered with PROSPERO (registration number is: CRD42016042920).

 Funding: This study was funded by grants Newham Clinical Commissioning Group and University College London Partners, by a National Institute of Health Research Fellowship for EB, National Institute of Health Research senior investigator award for TG, and by internal funding for staff time from the Nuffield Department of Primary Care Health Sciences, University of Oxford.
 The funders had no input into the selection or analysis of data or the content of the final manuscript.
+Due to the NIHR funding of this research please publish under CC BY license.

 Competing interests: All authors have completed the ICMJE uniform disclosure form at www.icmje.org/coi_disclosure.pdf (available on request from the corresponding author) and declare: no support from any organisation for the submitted work; no financial relationships with any organisations that might have an interest in the submitted work in the previous three years; and no other relationships or activities that could appear to have influenced the submitted work.